Bob Mothersbaugh

-Robert Leroy Mothersbaugh, Jr. (/ˈmʌðərzbɔː/; born August 11, 1952), or by his stage name "Bob 1", is an American musician, singer, songwriter, and composer.
+Robert Leroy Mothersbaugh Jr. (/ˈmʌðərzbɔː/; born August 11, 1952), also known by his stage name Bob 1, is an American musician, singer, songwriter and composer.

-Mothersbaugh's music career spans more than 40 years.
+Mothersbaugh's music career spans more than 45 years.
 He came to prominence in the late 1970s as lead guitarist and occasional lead singer of the new wave band Devo, which released a top 20 hit in 1980 with the single "Whip It".
 The band has maintained a cult following throughout its existence.
 He is the younger brother of co-founder and lead singer Mark Mothersbaugh.

 Early years

-Robert Leroy Mothersbaugh, Jr. was born on August 11, 1952, in Akron, Ohio.
-He is the son of Mary Margaret ("Mig") and Robert Mothersbaugh, Sr. He grew up with one older brother, Mark, and one younger brother, Jim, and two sisters, Amy and Susan.
+Robert Leroy Mothersbaugh Jr. was born on August 11, 1952, in Akron, Ohio.
+He is the son of Mary Margaret ("Mig") and Robert Mothersbaugh Sr. He grew up with one older brother, Mark, and one younger brother, Jim, and two sisters, Amy and Susan.
 In high school, he played in the cover band Jitters with his brother Jim Mothersbaugh and Greg Brosch on guitar and Greg Kaiser on bass.
 His father appeared in early Devo films and fan events as the character General Boy, and his brothers participated in the band, although Jim's tenure was brief, appearing only on several early demos.